Memoir of an English Major, 1964-66:

 Mr. Brian Wilkie (we met again) taught Romantic Poetry.
 He always took photos of his classes for his records, so on one print I am sitting between two young women.
 He was a fervent teacher, curly of hair and fortyish.
 I keenly remember some of his observations.
 In Rime of the Ancient Mariner, the sermonette about loving “all things great and small” may partly sabotage the fantasy.
 In “To a Skylark,” the line “Our sweetest songs are those that tell of saddest thought“ is concessive.
 Sentimentality can mean an emotion disproportionate to the cause, or not having to pay for the emotion.
 I read The Prelude twice (a commitment that adumbrated my reading aloud of Paradise Lost, which I accomplished in my Master’s Degree trailer at the Univ. of Connecticut.)
 Both times Wordsworth’s travelers passed the summit of Mt.
 Blanc while still imagining it to be higher.
 My own vision was disappointed when my paper on The Prelude got a C+.
 As soon as I walked into Mr. W’s office, he raised it to a B-.
 My thesis: Wordsworth’s fund of allusions and metaphors were constricted because they ignored prosaic, workaday life.
 My concern probably reflected a familiarity with unskilled labor.
 I’m not sure what Mr. Wilkie’s objections were, but I got a B as a student and he (in my opinion) an A as a teacher.

 Mr. Milo Kaufmann taught Practical Criticism, a phrase that in those days meant formal, structural analysis.
 I leaned toward that approach and enjoyed writing papers on a novel, poems (one anthology was called The Stuffed Owl), essays, even an allegory, Pilgrim’s Progress.
 From my front-row vantage point I could look up and see this thin prophet as he almost leaned over me with blue eyes under bald scalp.
 His contempt for soap operas: “When do they even give you one spark of illumination!?”
 On nature: “When do people ever look at the sky anymore?”
-I learned that it’s not “transformed” to poetry if the knight merely rides off the snowy cliff or wherever chanting “Excelsior!”
-Once Mr. Kaufmann held my paperback above the class like a priest displaying the host.
-E.B.
-White’s Second Tree from the Corner was dropping pages from over-thumbing: “This is how a book should look!”
+I learned that a line of poetry is not transformed–a word he uttered with a spiritual zeal–if a line failed to reach true poetic intensity.
+For example, if the knight merely rides off the snowy cliff or wherever chanting “Excelsior!”
+Once Mr. Kaufmann held my paperback above the class like a priest displaying the host as pages were dropping from E.B.
+White’s Second Tree from the Corner: “This is how a book should look!”
 He invited our small class to his house for a picnic supper, a welcome gesture, especially because we could visit with actual children.

 Perhaps with Bunyon’s inspiration, I ended up writing my Ph.D. thesis on allegorical plays before Shakespeare.
 About ten years ago I secured Mr Kaufmann’s phone number from the English Department and gave him a thank-you call (which included an “Excelsior!”)
 I learned that he had a deep faith in the promise of heaven and hoped that I did, too.
 Strangely enough I ended up writing an overtly secular ebook that draws on Pilgrim’s Progress.
 In a chapter on proprioception (a near-synonym for kinesthesia), it notes that Bunyon enlists that most earthly of senses to allegorize a spiritual journey.
 Christian stoops under a heavy burden (of sins) from which he eventually gains release (by Jesus).
 (Angel in Goggles: Earthly Scriptures—Amazon.com).